exakat/exakat-docs/Reference/Reports.rst

 The ClassReview report focuses on reviewing classes, traits and interfaces.

-The ClassReview report focuses on good code hygiene for classes, interfaces and traits.
+The ` :ref:`report-classreview` `` report focuses on good code hygiene for classes, interfaces, enumerations and traits.

 It checks the internal structure of classes, and suggest visibility, typehint updates.